olets/zsh-abbr/README.md

   Will error rather than overwrite an existing abbreviation.

   Will warn if the abbreviation would replace an existing command.
 To add in spite of the warning, use `--force`.
+To silence the warning, use `--quieter`.

 - **`clear-session`**